Updated: Jun 3

 With four badass women from the Velo Girls, plus my studly spouse, Howard Rose, I rode 545 miles from San Francisco to Los Angeles with AIDS/LifeCycle to help fight health injustice and HIV.
 I also raised $5,600 for the San Francisco AIDS Foundation and the Los Angeles LGBT Center.
 Here's my chronicle of what turned out to be a pretty epic adventure.

-TL;DR: If you're the type of person who reads the last chapter first (guilty!), here is the video of our finish, courtesy of our magical media maven, Eugenia Leong:
+TL;DR: The video of our finish, courtesy of our magical media maven, Eugenia Leong:

 Table of Contents

 Back in October of 2021, I got a wild hair and decided to give the 2022 AIDS/LifeCycle a try.
 In addition to improving my cycling fitness, I wanted to support two causes that are near and dear to my heart: health justice and HIV eradication.

 Indeed, one reason I left academia, back in the day, was so that I could help translate basic behavioral science research into effective HIV prevention.
 (Here's a book I coauthored on the topic.)